Nathan B.,Lead Licensed Massage Therapist

 - Lomi Lomi: Lomi Lomi is meant to be a very relaxing massage, with the focus of long full body strokes, under and over the body.
 This massage can be done as therapeutic modality.
 Thus, combining the longs strokes with therapeutic techniques.

-- Waikiki Therapeutic Massage: the Waikiki is a combination of long flowing strokes and therapeutic techniques.
+- Hawaiian Experience Lomi Lomi: this massage is a combination of long flowing strokes and therapeutic techniques.
 With the emphasis of opening the joints and enhancing the energetic flow of the meridian lines.

 - Maui Relaxation: The Maui is great for introducing the lomi when face down on the table and regular sheet draping, face up.
 This provides a level of comfort for our clients that may not be quite comfortable yet, receiving a full Lomi Lomi.